Buying real estate in Congo-Brazzaville?

 What are buyer taxes in The Republic of the Congo in 2026?

-The 15% duty in Congo-Brazzaville is the dominant component and covers the official registration of the property transfer, with smaller stamp duties and administrative fees adding to the total.
+This 15% registration and transfer duty is the dominant tax component for buyers in Congo-Brazzaville, as set by the Code General des Impots (the national tax code), with smaller stamp duties and administrative charges adding modestly to the total.

 If you want to go into more details, we also have a page detailing all the property taxes and fees in Congo-Brazzaville.